oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/add-pages/add-pages.md

     A **Delete Employee** button is displayed in the toolbar on the main-employees page.
 The button is inactive.

 3. Because the page features a bar chart as well, let's update the action chain created by the Quick Start to refresh the chart whenever an employee is deleted.
-Select the **Delete Employee** button, then select the **Events** tab in the Properties pane and click the **deleteEmployeeChain** action chain.
+Select the **Delete Employee** button, then select the **Events** tab in the Properties pane and click **deleteEmployeeChain** under Action Chain.

     ![This image shows the Events tab selected for the button, listing the deleteEmployeeChain as the action chain triggered by the ojAction event.](images/deleteEmployeeChain.png "")